wazo-platform/wazo-doc/source/upgrade/upgrade_notes.rst

   not backup or synchronized anymore.
 * The `/var/lib/xivo/sounds` directory has been migrated to `/var/lib/wazo/sounds` and the directory `/var/lib/xivo` is considered deprecated.
 Please update all custom references to this path.
+* `xivo-provisioning` API URL has been updated to remove the `provd` prefix and add the API version number, which is `0.2`.
+All affected services and `wazo-provd-client` have been updated.

 Consult the `19.08 Roadmap <https://wazo-dev.atlassian.net/secure/ReleaseNote.jspa?projectId=10011&version=10023>`_ for more information